Skip to content

 How Individual Health Insurance Is Priced

 Individual health insurance plans vary widely in monthly premiums.
 Finding an affordable individual health insurance plan means you will need to weigh the price of every benefit option.
 The sliding scale (Catastrophic to Platinum) of coverage options is a good first indicator for how much a plan will cost.
 Other factors will include deductibles and maximum-out-of-pocket costs.
-Other factors will include your age and other health risk factors, but you cannot be denied or charged more for pre-existing conditions.
+Still others will include your age and other health risk factors, but you cannot be denied or charged more for pre-existing conditions.

 Related Product Offerings